tarantino19/restgo/README.md

 - `test`, `tests`, `spec`, `specs`
 - `.next`, `out`, `tmp`, `temp`, `cache`, `.cache`, `logs`

+Do you need any of these? let me know.

 ## Tips & Best Practices

 1. **Large Codebases**: The tool handles large projects efficiently by skipping non-source directories